Yamaha G-228 Classical Guitar

 My criteria were quite simple: Sound quality, playability and price.
 The G-228 Classical Guitar was on sale at the time, so I was essentially on a winner.
 As I remember, the guitar case cost me more than the guitar and both proved to be an excellent choice.

-Of course, I've been looking to upgrade for a while now - you know, a decade or three.
-But the fact is, I only play a handful of pieces specifically suited to a classical guitar and the Yamaha G-228 is still sounding and playing great - so, there really is very little urgency ;-)
+Of course, I've been looking to upgrade for a while now - you know, since about 1990.
+But the fact is, I only play a handful of pieces specifically suited to classical guitar and the Yamaha G-228 has done the job well.

 The Yamaha G-228 Classical Guitar can still be seen listing online for around USD $75 in good condition (without a case).
 In Australia, expect to pay anywhere up to AUD $250 (plus shipping) for one in good condition.
 Beware of low list prices and outrageous shipping charges ... and try to get one with a case or at least a decent bag.
 These instruments are susceptible to environmental change, particularly humidity.

 I tend to joke that playing a classical guitar is like playing on rubber bands.
 Since I also have multiple steel string acoustics, electrics and basses, the nylon strings tend to always feel a little floppy when I haven't picked up this guitar for a while.
 I takes a moment of mental gymnastics to settle back in to that classical groove and not overplay notes.